-This is not a case of out of sight, out of mind: while most of the drainage will be hidden away underground, if it does go wrong, it can be costly and extremely disruptive to put right.
+An adequate, free flowing drainage system will be a vital aspect of your build.
+Hidden away underground, if it goes wrong, it can be costly and extremely disruptive to put right.